 More than 70% of the Earth’s surface is covered by water.
-Yet some cities and even countries do not always have enough fresh water to drink.
+Yet people in some cities and even countries do not always have enough fresh water to drink.
 How can this be?
 The answer is that most of the Earth’s water is undrinkable because it contains high concentrations of salts and other minerals.
 Water’s saltiness is referred to as its salinity.
 Ocean water has such a high salinity that we would actually become sick and dehydrated by drinking it.
 To make ocean water drinkable, the salts and minerals must be removed through a process called desalination.

-- Use a Conductivity Probe to measure the salinity of water before and after desalination.
+- Use a conductivity probe to measure the salinity of water before and after desalination.

 - Distill saltwater.

 - Calculate the amount of salt removed from the sample.